AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 This will connect to our IoT Edge device similarly to an IoT leaf device would an validates the certificate.

-At the top of the ouput, you can see the certificate chain, as explain in this article (TODO:  link to cert article).
+At the top of the ouput, you can see the certificate chain, as explain in [this article](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-certs).
 However, the most important item is the verification at the bottom.
 I should look like this (with the "Verify (ok)" output)

 ![verified cert](/images/iot-edge-verify-cert.png)